sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - The allergy thing; Similar to the financials, it's not generally something I would think about, but a lot of organizations have pot lucks where everyone brings food.
 Knowing what the majority of people just can't eat is probably a good idea.

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
--  Overall, Meggan listed our idea as something VERY nice to have if it existedd, just because although there are many apps out there, they are hard to use and don't do the main things they like to have in one place- which is Progession Tracking, Calanders, and communication all in one place.
+-  Overall, Meggan listed our idea as something VERY nice to have if it existed, just because although there are many apps out there, they are hard to use and don't do the main things Meggan would like to have in one place- which is Progession Tracking, Calanders, and communication all in one place.
 She would very much jump on having an app that could do all these things.

 ## Interview: 5<br>
 **Summary:** (This is where you would summarize your interview)<br>